 The club also has a digirepeater 4575 (intended for APRS use) also co-sited with 690.

-The location of the co-sited repeaters is thanks to Kordia for the use of their site with power availability and road access
+The location of the co-sited repeaters is thanks to Kordia for the use of their site, power and road access

 If you are a visitor or new resident, the branch repeaters are as follows: